 Del Rae attends church, volunteers and participates in water aerobics.
 She also takes care of two women with Down syndrome.

 Wayne, a man with limited communication skills, learns the harsh reality of love and romance.

-As students in a photography group practicing interviewing techniques, a simple question receives surprisingly diverse and complex answers.
+For students practicing interviewing techniques, a simple question receives surprisingly diverse and complex answers.

-Eight adults with intellectual and developmental disabilities interview their parents about what it was like when they were children.
+Young adults interview their parents about what it was like when they were children.

 24 people answer the same question: “If you could change one thing about yourself, what would you change?”